EEOB-BioData/R-Data-Skills/_episodes/01-rstudio-intro.md

 ## Motivation

-Science is a multi-step process: once you've designed an experiment and collected data, the real fun begins!
+Science is a multi-step process: once you've designed an experiment and collected data, the real fun begins (But remember, R.A.Fisher)!
 This lesson will teach you how to start this process using R and RStudio.
 We will begin with raw data, perform exploratory analyses, and learn how to plot results graphically.
 This example starts with the `data/gapminder-FiveYearData.csv` dataset containing population information for many